 Makeup spoofing is often separated into two types: a) Impostor type — with the help of movie-grade tools and professional skills a person can be disguised as someone else, even if the target is of opposite gender. b) Concealment type — culprit’s appearance can be altered to make them unrecognizable to facial recognition.

 Is it possible to spoof a system with makeup?

 It is supposed that makeup can help circumvent facial recognition.

 Makeup presentation can potentially be used for bypassing facial recognition.
 An Israeli study proved that makeup patterns generated with a specific utility can help bypass facial recognition.
-The same idea was voiced in 2010 stating that abstract geometric shapes put on the face could render face-recognizing systems ineffective.
+The same idea was voiced in 2010 when it was discovered that abstract geometric shapes put on the face together with a specific hairstyle — dubbed Computer Vision Dazzle or CV Dazzle for short — could render face-recognizing systems ineffective.

 Extra challenge comes from artistic makeup, which can mimic realistic skin properties — scars, birthmarks, freckles — or imitate someone else’s appearance.
 Additionally, malicious actors can use facial occlusions, like glasses, as well as wigs, headwear, etc.

 How to detect makeup presentation attacks?

 A group of techniques is proposed to detect makeup attacks.